FakeItEasy/FakeItEasy/docs/default-fake-behavior.md

 * supply values for the system under test to use (via the getter) or to
 * verify that the system under test performed the `set` action on the Fake

+### Object members

+Virtual methods inherited from `System.Object` are faked with a special default behavior:

+* `Equals` uses reference equality: it returns `true` if the argument is the fake itself, `false` for any other argument.
+* `GetHashCode` returns a hashcode consistent with the behavior of `Equals`.
+* `ToString` returns a string of the form "Faked &lt;type of fake&gt;"

+This behavior applies to all fakes, including fakes of types that override these methods.
+Like any other method, the behavior can be explictly configured.

 ### Cancellation tokens

 When a faked method that accepts a `CancellationToken` receives a canceled token